abebraha/ironcrestsales/replit.md

 ## Overview

 IronCrest Sales is a professional business landing page built as a full-stack React application that showcases outsourced sales solutions.
 The application features a modern design with smooth animations, a contact form system, and comprehensive service information.
 It's designed to help businesses understand and connect with IronCrest's sales department scaling services.
+Founded in 2025 by Abe Braha and Shalom Babad, IronCrest Sales brings together expertise in sales strategy and business development.

 ## User Preferences